alarconvv/PaleoSize/README.md

 ## 📚 Package Goals

-This package fits within rOpenSci’s scope under *"Ecology, Evolution, and Environmental Science"*, and *"Data Retrieval and Publication"* as it:

 - Enables inference of ecological and evolutionary traits (body size)
 - Provides access to digitized morphometric data from historical sources
 - Facilitates open, reproducible workflows for scientific publication